emad-elsaid/emad-elsaid.github.io/The craft of writing effectively.md

 https://www.youtube.com/watch?v=vtIzMaLkCaM

+The lecture is about academic writing.
+However it is also useful in technical writing for developers

 * Stop thinking about rules and start thinking about readers
 * Writing is a tool for thinking
   * Thinking and writing are not separate processes